xTool M1 Machine: Beginner’s Guide

 3. Engraved Glass Tumbler

 Engraving glass was the project that scared me the most, but I can assure you it was far easier than I imagined.
 I’ve done plenty of etched glass with Cricut, so I felt comfortable with the old stencil and etching cream technique.
-Let me tell you, using a laser to etch glass will give you far cleaner lines.

 When you want to engrave something clear with the M1, you’ll have to apply an even coat of dark paint.
 Otherwise, the laser won’t accurately detect the object and will shine right through the glass.
-I used three coats of chalk paint I had on hand, which easily rinsed off after the laser engraving.
+(With a CO2 laser like the P2, you don’t have to coat the glass first.)

-Since I used a cylindrical object, I also had to use the RA2 Rotary Attachment.
+Since I used a cylindrical object, I also had to use the RA2 Pro Rotary Attachment.
 This accessory plugs into the M1, and the software rotates the wheels to ensure the design wraps around the object while engraving.

 I chose a monogram sunflower design to dress up a Dollar Tree glass tumbler, and I couldn’t believe how crisp the lines looked.
-I placed a piece of black paper inside just to reveal the design in the photo, but it’s easily visible (and gorgeous) in person.
+I placed a piece of black paper inside to reveal the design in the photo, but it’s easily visible (and gorgeous) in person.

 xTool M1 vs. Other Laser Cutting Machines

-The higher-end xTool P2 (55W) uses a CO2 laser suitable for larger projects but will cost around $4,500.
-If you have a commercial need to cut up to 18mm of walnut or 20mm of acrylic in a single pass, this higher-end machine might be for you.
+If you have a commercial need to cut up to 18mm of walnut or 20mm of acrylic (including clear acrylic) in a single pass, this higher-end machine might be for you.

 xTool M1 vs. Glowforge Machines